KiotaLabs/internships2020/SoftwareDevelopmentJava.md

 Share a small summary of what you understand from the above write ups.
 One of the tasks for our interns revolves around using and understanding the architecture of Hadoop YARN.

 ### Distributed Applications
-2. What do you know about Hadoop?
+1. What do you know about Hadoop?

+#### Google Cloud Bigtable
 Bigtable is a distributed wide column store originally described in [this paper](https://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf).

-1. What is a wide column store?
+2. What is a wide column store?
-2. How is it different from column stores?
+3. How is it different from column stores?

 Apart from being massively distributed, Google Bigtable is also offered on the cloud as part of Google Cloud Platform.

-1. Are there equivalent cloud offerings from Microsoft Azure, Amazon Web Services, IBM and Oracle?
+4. Are there equivalent cloud offerings from Microsoft Azure, Amazon Web Services, IBM and Oracle?
 If yes, what are their names?
-2. Are there open source alternatives to Google Cloud Bigtable, which can be self hosted?
+5. Are there open source alternatives to Google Cloud Bigtable, which can be self hosted?
 If yes, what are their names?